openvinotoolkit/docker_ci/README.md

 The DockerHub CI framework for Intel® Distribution of OpenVINO™ toolkit is licensed under [Apache License Version 2.0](./LICENSE).
 By contributing to the project, you agree to the license and copyright terms therein and release your contribution under these terms.

-**LEGAL NOTICE: By accessing, downloading or using this software and any required dependent software (the “Software Package”), you agree to the terms and conditions of the software license agreements for the Software Package, which may also include notices, disclaimers, or license terms for third party software included with the Software Package.
+**LEGAL NOTICE: Your use of this software and any required dependent software (the "Software Package") is subject to the terms and conditions of the [software license agreements](https://software.intel.com/content/dam/develop/external/us/en/documents/intel-openvino-license-agreements.pdf) for the Software Package, which may also include notices, disclaimers, or license terms for third party or open source software included in or with the Software Package, and your use indicates your acceptance of all such terms.
-Please refer to the “third-party-programs.txt” or other similarly-named text file for additional details.**
+Please refer to the "third-party-programs.txt" or other similarly-named text file included with the Software Package for additional details.**

+Intel is committed to the respect of human rights and avoiding complicity in human rights abuses, a policy reflected in the [Intel Global Human Rights Principles](https://www.intel.com/content/www/us/en/policy/policy-human-rights.html).
+Accordingly, by accessing the Intel material on this platform you agree that you will not use the material in a product or application that causes or contributes to a violation of an internationally recognized human right.

 By downloading and using this container and the included software, you agree to the terms and conditions of the software license agreements located [here](https://software.intel.com/en-us/license/eula-for-intel-software-development-products).
 Please, review content inside `<openvino_install_root>/licensing` folder for more details.